patricklam/plam.new-webpage/content/post/20230612-west-coast-adventures.md

 Thanks to Brad and Becca for the climbing and hospitality!

-Thanks also to Alex for organizing my UBC visit and taking us all out to East by East afterwards.
+Thanks also to Alex for organizing my UBC visit and taking us all out to East Is East afterwards.

 I definitely appreciate all the hospitality on my first West Coast trip since 2019.
 Thanks again!